cs411-alawini/sp24-cs411-team100-CS411Group100/doc/Stage 3: Database Implementation and Indexing.md

 <img src="https://github.com/cs411-alawini/sp24-cs411-team100-CS411Group100/blob/main/images/index4_3.png" alt="Alt text" width="600">

-The estimated cost for processing the query remained unchanged at 401.02, regardless of whether indexes were added to DistrictName or the Value of DistrictStats.
+The estimated cost for processing the query remained unchanged at 401.02, regardless of whether indexes were added to the combination DistrictName or the Value attribute of DistrictStats.
 This consistency in cost estimates suggests that the indexing efforts didn't influence the database's internal predictions about how much work was needed to execute the query.
 Interestingly, even though indexes were applied, they didn't seem to sway the performance metrics according to the database's cost model.
 It's possible that the size of the data being queried was too small for the indexing to make a noticeable difference in performance from the database's perspective.

 The fact that all cost estimates stayed the same at 401.02, even after indexing, indicates that the addition of indexes did not significantly impact the performance.
 This could imply that the datasets involved in the queries are relatively small, and therefore, the potential performance gains from indexing were not substantial enough to be detected by the cost estimation model.
 In scenarios where the data size is not large, the database's existing mechanisms for handling queries might already be so efficient that indexes don't offer a noticeable improvement within the scope of this specific analysis.